Last Updated on: 13th November 2022, 09:13 pm

 insulation of the grill

-I was asked this question a lot by the fellow pitmasters: “How do you describe a too-windy situation for grilling?
+I was asked this question a lot by fellow pitmasters: “How do you describe a too-windy situation for grilling?

 ” Well, the answer is that it changes from grill to grill.